marklc44/100days/masked-thumbnails/README.md

 This miniproject presents a list of thumbnails as a grid, each masked by png shapes which expand when you hover over them.
 Nothing earth shattering.
 If you notice on the original site, all of the items other than the one hovered over get grayed out.
 That will be tomorrow's project.

-That site has a bunch of other animation goodies on page transitions and such, so I may be stealing a few more projects from that font of inspiration.
+That site has a bounty of other animation goodies on page transitions and such, so I may be stealing a few more projects from that font of inspiration.

+Incidentally, this is the first project created on a Mac.
+Just picked up my shiny new Macbook Pro 15" yesterday and spent quite a few hours last night setting it all up for dev.

+5 days down, 95 to go.